Classified Leave Types and Policies

 Electronic time sheets should never be completed in a careless manner.
 The electronic time sheet must contain all absences, as well as all hours on duty.

 The Application for Leave form is to be used for all absences from duty.
-All leave, when foreseeable, should be approved by all of your supervisors in advance of taking leave, including medical or dental appointments or scheduled surgery, except that leave which must be taken in an emergency.
+All leave, when foreseeable, should be approved by all your supervisors in advance of taking leave, including medical or dental appointments or scheduled surgery, except that leave which must be taken in an emergency.
 When leave is not foreseeable or of an emergent nature, an Application for Leave form should be submitted to your supervisor immediately upon return to duty.

 No employee is to assume the right of leave for a “couple of hours” without proper and full authorization simply because he is earning leave or has a leave balance accrued.
 No employee is to assume the “right” of leave unless it is of an emergency nature without submitting the proper request.
 It is every employee’s responsibility to know what his leave balances are, and to complete his own Request for Leave Form which is to be attached to the employee’s time sheet.
 In some departments, there is a designated employee who will handle this for you upon your request.